joleschmidt/Cortex/README.md

 # Cortex

 A content capture system with AI-powered summarization using Chrome extension + macOS app.
+Cortex is designed with an AI-first approach to data storage, enabling users to build their own "Second Brain" that AI systems can work with to develop a deeper understanding of the user's interests, preferences, and knowledge base.

+## Philosophy

+Cortex stores all data in an AI-optimized format, prioritizing structured information that AI systems can easily parse and understand.
+The goal is to help users create a comprehensive "Second Brain" - a personal knowledge base that AI can leverage to provide more contextual, personalized, and insightful assistance.
+By capturing and processing content with rich metadata, structured data extraction, and intelligent categorization, Cortex enables AI to develop a better understanding of the user over time, making interactions more meaningful and relevant.

 ## Features